gabzn/gabzn/README.md

 ## I am currently working as a Software Engineer at one of the FAANG/MAANG.

-- 🔭 I am actively looking for SWE position in New York.
+- 🔭 I am actively looking for a SWE position in NYC.

 ### I am proficient in the following programming languages: